About Gerry Knight and his career.

 Laboratory (NPL), Teddington and continued his education

-part-time in Applied Physics later specialising in electronics,
+part-time in Applied Physics.
+He later specialised in electronics,

-for which he obtained Institute membership and where he studied
+for which he obtained Institute membership, and studied

-the new techniques of digital electronics, a rapidly expanding
+the new techniques of digital electronics which was a rapidly expanding

 technology.
 Whilst at NPL Gerry was exposed to valve based